Jonathan D. Gray

-Jonathan D. Gray (born February 4, 1970) is an American billionaire businessman and the president and chief operating officer of Blackstone Group, a New York-based asset management firm.
-He is also chairman of Hilton Worldwide.
+Jonathan D. Gray (born February 4, 1970) is an American billionaire businessman who is the president and chief operating officer of Blackstone Group, a New York–based asset management firm.
+He is also the chairman of Hilton Worldwide.

-Early life
+Early life and education

-Gray was born in Highland Park, Illinois to a Jewish family.
+Gray was born in Highland Park, Illinois, to a Jewish family.
 His father Allen Gray owned a small auto parts manufacturer on the West Side of Chicago (coincidentally named Blackstone Manufacturing); his mother Susan, remarried to his stepfather James Florsheim, ran a catering business.
 His parents divorced when he was young.
 In 1992, Gray graduated from the University of Pennsylvania magna cum laude with a B.A. in English from the School of Arts & Sciences and a B.S. from the Wharton School.
-He was elected Phi Beta Kappa.
+He was elected to Phi Beta Kappa.

 Career

 In 1992, Gray joined Blackstone's mergers and acquisitions and private equity group, and joined its newly formed real estate private equity group the following year.
 He became co-head of the real estate group in 2005 and global head of real estate in 2011, overseeing a portfolio of hotel, office, retail, industrial, and residential properties in the U.S., Europe, and Asia.

 Gray led Blackstone's LBO of Hilton Hotels, which became the most profitable private equity real estate deal ever, earning $14 billion for the firm's investors.
-Gray continues to act as Chairman of the Board of Hilton Worldwide, which went public in December 2013.
+Gray continues to act as chairman of the Board of Hilton Worldwide, which went public in December 2013.

+Honors

 Gray was named in Fortune's "40 under 40," in 2009.
 In 2016, he ranked #1 on Commercial Observer's "Power 100" ranking of the most powerful people in New York City real estate.
+In 2016, Gray was named to Vanity Fair's "New Establishment" list.

+Residential homes

 In 2013, Gray helped create a business venture through Blackstone called Invitation Homes to buy foreclosed single-family houses and turn them into rentals.
 The Wall Street Journal reported that Gray went on the “biggest home buying spree in history” after the foreclosure crisis, spending $10 billion in the company's first four years.
 The firm would later come under criticism for its business model, and US Senator Elizabeth Warren criticized Blackstone for "shamelessly" profiting from the 2008 housing crisis.

+Blackstone president

-In February 2018, it was announced that Gray would become president and chief operating officer of Blackstone, replacing Hamilton "Tony" James.
+In February 2018, it was announced that Gray would become president and chief operating officer of Blackstone, replacing Hamilton "Tony" James in overseeing day-to-day operations of the firm.